 The following is a list of the most common strategies you can combine with the core deployment strategies to make your deployments safer and more effective (note, these are not mutually exclusive; you can, and often do, use multiple add-ons together):

-The name "canary" comes from the proverbial "canary in the coal mine," which is a bird that coal miners would take into mines with them, as canaries are more sensitive to poisonous gasses than humans, so if the canary starts reacting poorly or dies, it’s an early warning signal that you need to get out immediately.
-The idea with canary deployments is similar: you deploy your new code on solely a single replica initially, and if that replica shows any problems, you roll back the deployment before it can cause more damage, as shown in Figure 55.
+The name "canary" comes from the proverbial "canary in the coal mine," which is a bird that coal miners would take into mines with them, as canaries are more sensitive to poisonous gasses than humans, so if the canary starts reacting poorly, it’s an early warning signal that you need to get out immediately.
+The idea with canary deployments is similar: you initially deploy just a single replica of your new code, and if that replica shows any problems, you roll back the deployment before it can cause more damage, as shown in Figure 43.

 You start with several replicas of v1 of your app running.

 You deploy a single replica of v2, called the canary server, and send traffic to it.
-You then compare the canary server to a randomly-chosen older (v1) server, called the control.
+You then compare the canary server to the v1 replicas (the control).
 If you see any differences—e.g., the canary has higher error rates or higher memory usage than the control—this gives you an early warning that the deployment has problems, and you can roll it back before it does too much damage.

-If you can’t find any differences between the canary and the control, then you can roll out v2 fully using one of the other strategies, such as rolling deployment or blue-green deployment.
+If you can’t find any undesired differences between the canary and the control, then you can roll out v2 fully using one of the other strategies, such as rolling deployment.

-You saw feature toggles earlier in Section 5.1.3.2 as a technique for being able to merge code into main
+You saw feature toggles earlier in this blog post as a technique for being able to merge code into

 regularly, even while making large-scale changes.
-It turns out that feature toggles can also have a profound impact on
+Feature toggles can also have a profound

-how you deploy software, as you’ll see shortly.
-Figure 55 shows how feature toggle deployments
+impact on how you deploy software, as you’ll see shortly.
+Figure 43 shows how feature toggle

 You start with several replicas of v1 of your app running.

-You deploy v2 of your app using one of the other strategies, such as rolling deployments or blue-green deployments, but with a key difference: any new features in the new version are wrapped in a feature toggle, and off by default.
-Therefore, the deployment itself doesn’t release any new functionality: that is, users won’t see any differences as a result of v2 being deployed.
+You deploy v2 of your app using one of the other strategies, such as rolling deployment, but with a key difference: any new features in the new version are wrapped in a feature toggle, and off by default.
+Therefore, even though v2 is deployed, users won’t see any difference.

 After the deployment is done, you can then release the new features in v2 using your feature toggle service, and only then will users see new functionality.

-The idea with promotion deployments (AKA promotion workflows) is to deploy your code across multiple environments, starting with internal pre-production environments, and ending up in your production environment, with the hope that you can catch issues in the pre-production environments before they affect production (you’ll learn more about multiple environments in Part 6), as shown in Figure 57:
+The idea with promotion deployments (AKA promotion workflows) is to deploy your code across multiple environments (a topic you’ll learn about in Part 6), starting with pre-production environments (e.g., dev, stage), and ending up in your production environment, with the hope that you can catch issues in the pre-production environments before they affect production, as shown in Figure 45:

 Let’s say you have three environments: dev, stage, and prod.
 Initially, v1 of your app is running in all three of those environments.

-You use one of the other deployment strategies (e.g., rolling deployment or blue-green deployment) to deploy v2 to dev, and do a round of testing.
+You use one of the other deployment strategies (e.g., rolling deployment) to deploy v2 to dev, and do a round of testing.

 If everything works well in dev, you deploy exactly the same v2 code—also known as promoting v2—to stage, and do another round of testing.